lclem0/PSR_TP3/README.md

 <!-- Introduction -->
 ## Introduction

-The J.A.R.V.I.S.
-3000 Finder is an advanced object classification system that uses a deep neural network to identify objects captured from 3D models or RGB-D cameras.
+The WALLY is an advanced object classification system that uses a deep neural network to identify objects captured from 3D models or RGB-D cameras.
 This project was developed for an Advanced Industrial Vision Systems class as the second evaluation.
 The objective is to detect and extract objects from a point cloud and then pass it through a classifier to determine the object's identity and physical characteristics, such as volume and area.

 <!-- ### Built With
 * [![Next][Next.js]][Next-url]